Ckhatri/constructionHost/README.md

 # constructionHost
 Repo to host the home page of the construction template.
-Code in branch gh-pages

 Static home page is here: http://chiragkhatri.me/constructionHost/